miku/siskin/docs/ai-intro/slides.md

 Most of the software here is work-in-progress.

-With project AI UBL tries to act like a startup in a corporate environment, which is a nice contradiction.
+With "project AI" UBL tries to act like a startup in a corporate environment, which is cute.

 ![](img/blitz.png)